suppiden/game-cli/README.md

 ## 💻 Tech Stack
-- **Go**: The core language used to build both the server and the CLI.
+- **Go**: The core language used to build both the server and the CLI(https://github.com/spf13/cobra).
 - **Open Trivia API**: Used to fetch random trivia questions.

 ## 🤝 Contributing